Mattie J. Jackson

-Mattie Jane Jackson (January 1847 – February 5, 1910) was an African-American author.
-She is known for her 1866 autobiography, The Story of Mattie J. Jackson: Her Parentage, Experience of Eighteen Years in Slavery, Incidents During the War, Her Escape from Slavery: A True Story, which contributed to the national knowledge of African-American family life during slavery and the reconstruction era of the United States.
+Mattie Jane Jackson (January 1847–February 5, 1910) was an African American author.
+She is known for her 1866 autobiography and slave narrative The Story of Mattie J. Jackson: Her Parentage, Experience of Eighteen Years in Slavery, Incidents During the War, Her Escape from Slavery: A True Story, which contributed to the national knowledge of African American family life during slavery and the Reconstruction era.
 Her autobiography presents the history of multi-generational familial relationships and their inner strength, despite repeated, forced separation.
 A copy of the manuscript is held in trust at the University of North Carolina, Chapel Hill.